turbot/powerpipe-docs/docs/run/index.md

 Powerpipe is simple to install and manage and does not require any special expertise to get started.
 It's distributed as a single binary file - just [download and run it](/downloads)!

 ## Mod Location
-Powerpipe always runs in the context of a [mod](/docs/build/index), which is a collection of Powerpipe pipelines and triggers.
+Powerpipe always runs in the context of a [mod](/docs/build), which is a collection of Powerpipe pipelines and triggers.
 You can [import and use resources from other mods](/docs/build/mod-dependencies) so you can get started without even writing any code!
 You can explore the available mods on the [Powerpipe Hub](https://hub.powerpipe.io/).

-Powerpipe loads the mod from the current directory by default, but you can pass the [--mod-location](/docs/reference/cli/index) flag or set the [POWERPIPE_MOD_LOCATION](/docs/reference/env-vars/powerpipe_mod_location) to set it to a different path.
+Powerpipe loads the mod from the current directory by default, but you can pass the [--mod-location](/docs/reference/cli#global-flags) flag or set the [POWERPIPE_MOD_LOCATION](/docs/reference/env-vars/powerpipe_mod_location) to set it to a different path.

 ## Configuration Files
-Powerpipe will load [configuration files](/docs/reference/config-files/index) (`*.ppc`) according to the configuration search path.
+Powerpipe will load [configuration files](/docs/reference/config-files) (`*.ppc`) according to the configuration search path.
 You can change this path with the `--config-path` argument or the [POWERPIPE_CONFIG_PATH](/docs/reference/env-vars/powerpipe_config_path) environment variable, but it defaults to `.:$POWERPIPE_INSTALL_DIR/config` (`.:~/.powerpipe/config`).
-This allows you to manage your [workspaces](/docs/run/workspaces) and [credentials](/docs/run/credentials) centrally in the `~/.powerpipe/config` directory, but override them in the working directory / mod location if desired.
+This allows you to manage your [workspaces](/docs/run/workspaces) centrally in the `~/.powerpipe/config` directory, but override them in the working directory / mod location if desired.

 ## Operating Modes